-With all that to keep track of, plus new chipsets from Intel and AMD, how do you shop for a new CPU while being sure you’re getting a good deal this year?
-If you’re not wedded to either Intel or AMD, you should check out our CPU Buying Guide for general advice, the CPU Hierarchy page to see how given processors compare to the competition, and our Best Gaming CPUs, Best CPUs for Desktop Applications, and Best Cheap CPUs (under $130) pages to help narrow down your search.
+So with all these CPUs, old and new, how do you shop for a new CPU while ensuring you’re getting a good deal?
+If you’re not wedded to either Intel or AMD, you should check out our CPU Buying Guide for general advice, the CPU Hierarchy page to see how given processors compare to the competition and our Best Gaming CPUs, Best CPUs for Desktop Applications and Best Cheap CPUs (under $130) pages to help narrow down your search.
 And if you aren’t sure whether you should choose Intel or AMD, you can check out our face off story that pits AMD’s top-end mainstream chip versus Intel’s new Core i7-9700K.
 Both Intel and AMD have their merits.

 Don’t Forget About the Cooler